 After encryption, the ransomware virus may add a ransom note, where the criminals usually request a ransom to be paid to get the files back.
 The ransom is usually paid in BitCoin and can vary from hundreds of dollars to thousands.

-Unlike Windows operating system, ransomware for Mac may be a bit trickier for removal.
+Unlike Windows operating system, removing ransomware from Mac may be a bit trickier process.
 Some viruses, like the Padlock ransomware for Mac aim to lock your entire screen, preventing you from even accessing your Mac.
 For those cases, it is required to do the fixes we have provided in the instructions below in Safe Mode on Mac.
 To boot your Mac In Safe Mode, folow these steps:

 Step 1: Start or reset your Mac device and then hold the SHIFT key.
 The Apple logo shall appear on your display.